OCA/OpenUpgrade/docsource/010_introduction.rst

 Migration from one version to the next
 --------------------------------------

-In the following, **Openupgrade X** will be understood as the tool used to migrate a database **from version X-1 to version X**.
+In the following, **OpenUpgrade X** will be understood as the tool used to migrate a database **from version X-1 to version X**.
 For example, if you want to migrate from version 14.0 to 15.0: